armory/docs/content/en/docs/feature-status/armory-enterprise-matrix/armory-enterprise-matrix-2-24.md

 Armory supports various deployment targets.

-Here's a [great chart by Google](https://cloud.google.com/docs/compare/aws#service_comparisons) to help categorize the different targets.
+Here's a [great chart by Google](https://cloud.google.com/docs/compare/aws#service_comparisons) to help you understand how the different deployment targets are categorized.

 ### Compute as a Service